Honours in Computer Science consists of an additional year of study on top of your existing undergraduate degree in Science or Advanced Computing.

 Note: Much of the information about the Honours year also applies to four year degree programs with embedded Honours.
-For final year 24-unit projects for BAC and BSEng degrees, contact the Honours Convenor.
+For final year 24-unit projects for BAC and BSEng degrees, contact the Honours Convener.
+When contacting the Honours Convener, please always include the word Honours in your subject line.

-For up to date information about honours thesis topics, please see below.
+For up to date information about Honours thesis topics, please see below.
+Additional details about Honours at ANU can be found in the College of Science Honours handbook.

-Admission to the Honours program is available to students undertaking a relevant undergraduate degree,e.g. Bachelor of Information Technology, Bachelor of Science, Bachelor of Philosophy.
+Admission to the Honours program is available to students undertaking a relevant undergraduate degree, e.g. Bachelor of Advanced Computing, Bachelor of Information Technology, Bachelor of Science, Bachelor of Philosophy.
 All applications for admission are considered on their individual merits, with admission at the discretion of the School Director.
 Normally applicants must meet the following minimum criteria, although meeting these does not guarantee admission.

 - Completion (or imminent completion) of the requirements for a relevant undergraduate degree.